-Lacking in detail and subtlety.‘a broad-brush measure of inflation’
+Lacking in detail and finesse.‘a broad-brush measure of inflation’

-lacking in detail, incomplete, outline, inadequate, insufficient, fragmentary, sketchy, patchy, bitty, scrappy, broad-brush, superficial, perfunctoryView synonyms
+lacking in detail, incomplete, outline, inadequate, insufficient, fragmentary, sketchy, patchy, bitty, scrappy, superficial, perfunctoryView synonyms

 - ‘It was hoped that using a detailed mathematical formula based on social security rates would enable a more precise calculation of the child's actual needs than the broad-brush attempts at awarding maintenance used by the courts.’